 Working with outsourcing companies means that you don’t have the required control over your business processes anymore.
 Your business processes are now being managed by someone else, and whether your quality remains intact still is to be seen.

-Hence, you should preferably look to get a small business loan for the purpose, rather than outsourcing your work to someone else.
-Getting a small business loan would allow you the leverage to take the decisions you want, without having to face a cash crunch of sorts.
+Hence, you should preferably look to get a small business funding for the purpose, rather than outsourcing your work to someone else.
+Getting small business funding would allow you the leverage to take the decisions you want, without having to face a cash crunch of sorts.

 Not Having Legal Expertise